Iron Won’t Turn On? 6 Quick Fixes to Get It Working

 • Turn your thermostat from a very low setting to a very high setting.
 If the iron’s sole plate doesn’t change temperature, you might need to replace the thermostat.

 Installing a new thermostat is simple.
-But finding an exact replacement for your iron might prove tricky.
-This is especially true if your iron is an older model.
-In some instances, it might be easier for you to replace the iron completely rather than dig for spare parts.
+But finding an exact replacement for your iron might prove tricky – especially if your iron is an older model.
+As with the heating element, sometimes it’ll be easier for you to replace the iron completely rather than dig for spare parts.

-So your iron won’t turn on and it’s really frustrating.
-Gathering the energy to start the ironing is tough enough as it is.
-And now trying to find out how to fix it is a whole different ball game.
+Having your iron stop working can be very frustrating.
+Mustering up the energy to start the ironing is tough enough as it is.
+And now, you also have to figure out how to fix the iron.

 Have a great day!